School Delays & Cancellations

 Please read these procedures carefully and refer to the guidelines below for more details for both in-person and remote students.

 The District makes decisions regarding closures and delays in consultation with the municipality's Public Works Department, Police Department, and others.
-As a parent, if you choose not to follow the District's plan regarding inclement weather, please note that you have the authority to keep your child at home for an excused absence anytime there are weather concerns.
+As a parent, if you choose not to follow the District's plan regarding inclement weather, please note that you have the authority to keep your child at home for an excused absence whenever there are weather concerns.

 2-Hour Delay